Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Setup and finite-sample results

-While in general, the optimal weight function for minimizing the length of FLCI will be different from the one that minimizes \RMSE, both performance criteria depend on the weight function $k$ only through $\maxbias_{\mathcal{F}}(\hat L_{k})$, and $\sd(\hat L_{k})$, and they are increasing in both quantities (this is also true for one-sided CIs under the maximum $\beta$-quantile of excess length criterion; see \Cref{proofs_sec_append}).
+Both performance criteria---\ac{FLCI} and \ac{RMSE}---depend on $k$ only through $\maxbias_{\mathcal{F}}(\hat L_{k})$, and $\sd(\hat L_{k})$, and they are increasing in both quantities (this is also true for performance of one-sided \acp{CI}; see \Cref{proofs_sec_append}).
 Therefore, to find the optimal weights, it suffices to first find weights that minimize the worst-case bias $\maxbias_{\mathcal{F}}(\hat{L}_{k})$ subject to a bound on variance.
-We can then vary the bound to find the optimal bias-variance tradeoff for a given performance criterion (FLCI or \RMSE).
-It follows from \citet{donoho94} and \citet{low95} that this bias-variance frontier can be traced out by solving a certain convex optimization problem indexed by $\delta$, where $\delta$ indexes the relative weight on variance, and then vary $\delta$.
+We can then vary the bound to find the optimal bias-variance tradeoff for a given performance criterion (\ac{FLCI} or \ac{RMSE}).
+It follows from \citet{donoho94} and \citet{low95} that this bias-variance frontier can be traced out by solving a convex optimization indexed by a parameter $\delta$ that plays a role analogous to that of a bandwidth; it can be thought of as indexing the relative weight on the variance.
+Varying $\delta$ then traces out the optimal bias-variance frontier.